morganwang7777-ux/Morgan-s-Metronome-v1.0/README.md

 I also replaced button-based BPM control with a potentiometer.
 Since the analog input was too sensitive, I rounded the BPM to 5 BPM increments.

-After finishing the breadboard prototype, I recreated the circuit in KiCad, ran ERC/DRC checks, selected and measured component footprints, routed the PCB, added a bottom GND plane, and generated Gerber files for manufacturing.
+After finishing the breadboard prototype
+- I recreated the circuit in KiCad
+- Ran ERC/DRC checks
+- Selected and measured component footprints
+- Routed the PCB, added a bottom GND plane
+- Generated Gerber files

 ## Hardware